3 Lab 3: Working with vector attributes

 1. Before your start, make sure you clear your selections.

 1. On the new window, make sure the Only update selected features option is not checked.
 Then name the new field Mi_to_Km, and change the output data type to Decimal Number.
 Output field length tells you the maximum number of digits that can be stored per attribute value, and the Precision field tells you how many of these digits should be decimal places.
+The defaults are fine for now.

-3. Now turn off editing mode by clicking on the Toggle Editing () button in the Attribute Table.
+1. Now turn off editing mode by clicking on the Toggle Editing () button in the Attribute Table.
 When asked, confirm you want to save the layer changes.

 Warning

 Turning on editing mode is one of the most dangerous options in QGIS, as it lets you freely change both the geometry and the attribute values of a layer.
 Using the Field calculator automatically puts you on editing mode, so always make sure you turn it off immediately after you have finished a calculation.
 Once you make any changes and then save the changes, there is no turning back.
-I’ll often first export a copy of the layer if I need to do any edits, so I aways have the original as a backup if something goes wrong.
+I’ll often first export a copy of the layer if I need to do any edits, so I always have the original as a backup if something goes wrong.
 We’ll revisit editing mode on week 4, when we learn how to digitise and edit geometries by hand.

 Stop and Think